 4PLs are really only necessary if your business is functioning at the enterprise level — that is, if it has reached a scale where it is no longer possible or practical to manage your own logistics, or where your supply chain is too large or complex to be handled by anything less than an expert.

 In these cases, outsourcing to a LLP enables a company to focus on core functions and strategic priorities, and leave the supply network in the hands of experts.

-“I’d moved my fulfillment operation from apartment to apartment and to different warehouses, so when I saw my products in the ShipBob fulfillment center, it was like my wildest dreams were being realized.
+“I’d moved my fulfilment operation from apartment to apartment and to different warehouses, so when I saw my products in the ShipBob fulfilment centre, it was like my wildest dreams were being realised.
 Our order volume has increased by 1,150% in the past year!